terryoy/polascii/README.md

-POLASCII - an ASCII version of Polaroid-like camera
+POLASCII
 ========

+Pol(aroid)-ASCII - an ASCII version of a Polaroid-like camera

 This is a small project intended for public demonstration.
 It runs on Raspberry Pi with Picamera and AALib(ASCII Art).
 It lively refreshes with the camera video, and will print out an ASCII-Art photo when user push a button.